Wonder Books

 The Wonder Books are a series of books produced in the United States in the 1930s and 1940s.
-It was published by the University of Knowledge Incorporated, editor in chief being Glenn Frank.
-It is not to be confused with the children's book imprint of Grosset and Dunlap.
+It was published by the University of Knowledge Incorporated, editor-in-chief being Glenn Frank.
+It is not to be confused with the children's book imprint of Grosset & Dunlap.

 The title page of the "Dawn of Civilization" book in the Wonder Book series published by The University of Knowledge.

 This is a page of the "Dawn of Civilization" book from the Wonder Books series that contains publishing info.